| Title: | General Linear Ballistic Accumulator Models |

 The 5 sub-models of the LBA model can be specified using a formula.
 Eg,

-, specifies a model in which the nond
+nond=~diff, specifies a model in which the nondecision time

 numerical variable.